 Daytime routines have to change, to fit important jobs into the hours of daylight.
 It seems like a bit of a juggling act at first, until you manage to find your autumn/winter pace.

 I usually find pleasure in all of the seasons, but this year, I have spent most of spring and summer dreading the approach of colder weather.
-Memories of our first month here, when we were so very cold, have plagued my thoughts.
-A feeling of desperate urgency, to get as much done to the house and cabin as possible, before autumn, has clouded my mind.
+The feeling of urgency, to get as much done to the house and cabin as possible, before autumn, has clouded my mind.

 But this much dreaded season, has actually brought me gift.
 It’s the gift of resetting my mind, of letting go of all of those negative thoughts and seeing the world and its possibilities afresh.